-On today’s date in 1873, widespread panic erupted after the brokerage firm Jay Cooke & Co. declared bankruptcy, resulting in a five-year depression across much of North America.
+On today’s date in 1873, widespread panic erupted after bankruptcy was declared by the brokerage firm Jay Cooke and Co., resulting in a five-year depression across much of North America.

 “Americans interpreted this economic crisis in the light of the acrimonious financial debates born of the Civil War—the money question chief among them.
 The consequences transformed American politics.”